freelancing-mistakes

 1. You’ve allowed work to take control of your life

-It’s tempting to talk about work with friends and family at all hours of the day and night when you’re a freelancer, but this is the worst freelance mistake you can do.
+It’s tempting to talk about work with friends and family at all hours of the day and night when you’re a freelancer, but this is the worst freelance mistake you can make.
 Don’t let your freelance work take over your life, and don’t forget to unwind.
-If you feel like work has taken over your life and is impacting your relationships, take a pleasant vacation to reset your work ethics and start over.
+If you feel like work has taken over your life and is impacting your relationships, take a pleasant vacation to reset your work ethic and start over.

 1. You forget to file taxes